aspirehealth/redux-routable/packages/redux-routable/README.md

 }
 ```

-All the other navigation actions (with the exception of `OPEN`) will have the
+All of the other navigation actions (with the exception of `OPEN`) will have the
-same effect: dispatch a navigation action, the location will change, and a
+same flow:

+- Dispatch a navigation action.
+- The location will be changed.
-`ROUTE_CHANGED` action will be dispatched.
+- A `ROUTE_CHANGED` action will be dispatched.

+The `OPEN` action is an exception to this flow, as dispatching this action will
+cause a new window or tab to be opened instead of changing the location.

 ### Handling `ROUTE_CHANGED` Actions

-In order to use information from the location in your reducers or middleware,
+In order to use information from the location (route, params, and hash) in your
-you need to listen to the `ROUTE_CHANGED` action.
-If we want to keep track of
+reducers or middleware, you need to listen to the `ROUTE_CHANGED` action that
+gets dispatched by the middleware.
+If we want to keep track of the current
-the current route, we can do so easily:
+route, we can do so easily:

 ```javascript
 import { ROUTE_CHANGED } from 'redux-routable'